-These supplements for bone health, fill in nutritional gaps.
-They are not necessary if the key nutrients the body needs from a proper diet are already there.
-However, individuals use supplements as a replacement for certain foods, this is not how they should be used.
-Actual food supplies multiple nutrients, along with minerals, and vitamins that are beneficial for health and are not found in supplements.
+These supplements for bone health fill in nutritional gaps.
+They are unnecessary if the key nutrients the body needs from a proper diet are already there.
+However, individuals use supplements as a replacement for certain foods; this is not how they should be used.
+Actual food supplies multiple nutrients, along with minerals and vitamins that are beneficial for health and are not found in supplements.

 Taking a Supplement to Strengthen the Spine

 The body’s dietary needs change throughout life, so adding supplements as you age or during pregnancy can help maintain health.
 Calcium and vitamin D requirements vary based on age and sex.
-When it comes to protecting spine bone health, certain individuals may need supplements to ensure their bodies are processing calcium and vitamin D properly.
+Certain individuals may need supplements to ensure their bodies are processing calcium and vitamin D properly when it comes to protecting spine bone health.

 - Individuals who had intestinal bypass procedure